Turingzero0/ML_Patch/README.md

 We present **ML-Patch**, a new evaluation method of LLMs, which consists of an [online website](http://118.26.161.195:9622/#/) to show our method clealy and a easy-use [toolkit](https://github.com/Turingzero0/ML_Patch/blob/master/api.ipynb).

-Specifically, we propose a new method to evaluate the knowledge boundry pf LLMs, which can make better use of the hidden states of LLMs.
+Specifically, we propose a new method to evaluate the knowledge boundry pf LLMs, which can make better use of the **hidden states** of LLMs.
 It is significantly different from today's evaluation methods which most base on prompt.

-Our method can be even used on **pretrained models** which have a wider range of applications.
+We test our method on a series of pretrained models, including **llama2-13b** ,**gpt-j-6b**, **Qwen2.5-7b** e.t.c.
+The results show that our method can effectively evaluate the knowledge of LLMs.

 ![image](patch.jpg)